Jacky-Liu1/Rust/README.md

 - `#[cfg(test)]` tells Rust to compile and run the test code only when cargo test is ran, not cargo build

+### Functional Language Features: iterators and closures
+- Functional style often includes using fuctions as values by passing them in arguments
+- Closures: anonymous functions you can save in a variable or pass as arguments to other functions
+  - Can be stored in struct (Fn(u32) -> u32)
+    - `FnOnce` consumes the variables it captures from its enclosing scope, known as the closure’s environment.
+To consume the captured variables, the closure must take ownership of these variables and move them into the closure when it is defined.
+The Once part of the name represents the fact that the closure can’t take ownership of the same variables more than once, so it can be called only once.
+    - `FnMut` can change the environment because it mutably borrows values.
+    - `Fn` borrows values from the environment immutably.
+    - `move`  force the closure to take ownership of the values it uses in the environment
+  - Caching
+- Iterator - allows you to perform some task on a sequence of items in turn
+  - Are lazy - no effect unitl you call methods that consume the iterator to use it up
+  - `map`, `filter`, `zip`, next